-The RE Children's Project was founded in 2010 to increase awareness regarding Rasmussen's Encephalitis (RE) for the primary purpose of supporting scientific research directed towards a cure.
-The organization also supports research dedicated toward the recovery process following hemisphrectomy surgery, a life altering, radical brain surgery that is the only known "cure" for the disease.
-Since our founding we have sponsored cross-disciplinary research conferences and funded leading edge research around the globe focused on finding the cause and an eventual cure for RE.
+The RE Children's Project was founded in 2010 to increase awareness regarding Rasmussen's Encephalitis (RE).
+The organization also supports research focused on finding a cure as well as the recovery process following hemisphrectomy surgery, a life altering, radical brain surgery that is the only known "cure" for the disease.
+Since our founding we have sponsored cross-disciplinary research conferences and funded leading edge research around the globe.

 Rasmussen's encephalitis (RE) is a rare neurological disease that causes intractable epileptic seizures, cognitive deficits and paralysis of 1/2 of the body.
 The disease process typically runs its course over a 1 to 2 year period during which time one half of the body is rendered useless — hemipelegia — and epileptic seizures continue unabated.

 RE typically affects previously normal children aged between two and ten years.
 An unusual feature of the disease that sets it apart from other inflammatory diseases of the central nervous system, is that it is usually confined to one hemisphere of the brain.
 RE is resistant to standard anti-seizure medicines thus making possible the only known "cure" for the condition — a surgical hemispherectomy — the removal or disconnection of the affected side of the brain.
-Recent progress in understanding of the disease, and the emergence of therapies that slow disease progression and help control symptoms, has led some researchers to believe that more targeted and effective medical treatments are potentially within reach.
+The surgery in most cases stops the seizures, but at a high cost to the quality of life for the individual.